How to Prevent Seasonal Acne in Summer and Spring

 - Banish Sweat — When you exert yourself and sweat, it can sit on the surface of your skin.
 Have face wipes handy, in order to give your skin a chance to breathe.

-- Salicylic Acid — A topical cream with Salicylic Acid will prevent pimples and blemishes by getting rid of dead skin cells that clog pores.
+- Salicylic Acid — A topical cream with Salicylic Acid will prevent pimples and blemishes by getting rid of dead skin cells that clog pores (similar to an exfoliation treatment like a Facial Peel).

 At Smooth Synergy, our first goal is prevention of acne.
 If you have acneic or congested skin, Smooth Synergy offers a comprehensive menu of treatments designed to bring back balance to your skin.
 Call us at 212-397-0111 to talk with an expert in beauty.
 She can listen to your individual skincare concerns and create a treatment plan that is right for your summer or seasonal acne.